Skip to main content

 DaisyUI

-1. 1.Replace daisyUI CSS classes with Ninna UI React components — you get real props, TypeScript, and accessibility
+1. 1.Replace daisyUI CSS classes with Ninna UI React components - get real props and TypeScript

 2. 2.Replace @plugin "daisyui" with @import "@ninna-ui/core/theme/presets/default.css"